K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 3. Once the execution is done, the bar turns green and the Build status changes into Build(Completed).
 ![066]

-***※	Build Job execution is only available for administrators and pipeline participants with creation and execution authority.***
+***※	Build Job execution is only available for administrators and pipeline Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-2-4'/> 3.2.2.4.2.4.
 Stop Build Job